As Dave Harvey retires from his co-leadership position at Park People, he reflects on the incredible journey since founding the organization in 2011.

 No, you don’t need to have any prior experience in organizing events to apply.
 Our program is designed specifically to train and equip seniors with the necessary knowledge and tips to lead their events in parks successfully.

 You can apply individually or as a group of two.
-Both would lead the activities (co-champions) if applied as a pair.
+You will both co-lead the activities (co-champions) if applied as a pair.

 Montreal’s Urban Park Champions mentoring program offers dedicated community members from equity-deserving neighbourhoods – whether they are beginner or experienced leaders – training and coaching opportunities to help them organize a series of two activities in their local parks.